 6.- Pour pumpkin mixture over the dry ingredients and mix until well combined.
 At first I used a spatula but it didn’t mix it very well, so I transferred the dough to a bowl of an electric mixer and with a paddle attachment I mix it until it was all combined.

 7.- Place dough between 2 sheets of parchment paper.
 Roll out to about 1/4 inch thick.
-Place in the fridge for about 15 minutes.
+Place in the fridge for about an hour.

 9.- Bake for 12 minutes until tops of the cookies are light brown.

-10.- Transfer to cool them on wire racks
+10.- Transfer the cookies to wire racks so they can cool off.